chengyeow/Project-4-West-Nile-Virus/README.md

 For instant, the feature 'month' gives a significant indicator in relationship with the number of WNV cases which indicated that the highest numbers of WNV present mostly appeared during the month of July, August and September.
 This could be due to July to September being the summer period for Chicago.

-Based on the scores returned from Pycarat, the best model is Light Gradient Boosting Machine with highest AUC score 0.8260.
+Based on the scores returned from Pycaret, the best model is Light Gradient Boosting Machine with highest AUC score 0.8260.
 The higher the AUC score, the better the model's performance at distinguishing between the positive and negative classes.

 ### Further Research